SCCM Configure Settings for Client PKI certificates ConfigMgr

 There are two sections in Client Computer communication.
 One is to get the server-side (site system Settings) ready for the secured (HTTPS), and the other is to configure client computer settings.
 Site System Settings

 Select the client computer communication method (HTTP or HTTPS) for the site systems (MP/SUP) that use IIS.
-The server must have a valid PKI web server certificate (server authentication capability) to use HTTPS.
+To use HTTPS, the server must have a valid PKI web server certificate (server authentication capability).

 Client Computer Settings

-Specify settings for client computers when the clients communicate with site systems that use IIS.
-Use PKI client certificate (client authentication capability) when available.
-Public Cert and AAD authentication are other options instead of using Client PKI certificates (as I mentioned in the above section).
+Specify settings for client computers when they communicate with site systems that use IIS.
+When available, use the PKI client certificate (client authentication capability).
+Public Cert and AAD authentication are other options, as opposed to using Client PKI certificates (as I mentioned in the above section).

 1. In the SCCM CB console, choose Administration.